Update: As of 9/3/20, the Ramada by Wyndham Jean Hotel & Casino is closed.

 Jean is the closest town to Primm.
 It is located twelve miles north of Primm, 32 miles south of Las Vegas on Interstate 15.
 Jean is largely a commercial area that has a casino, the Jean Conservation Camp, a minimum–security all–female prison operated by the Nevada Department of Corrections; a Nevada Highway Patrol substation; the Goodsprings Township Courthouse, and the main post office for the area.
-The community was named after the wife of promoter George Fayle.

 Jean sits at an elevation of 2,841 feet.
-It is thirty miles south of Las Vegas.
 Jean is the location of the main post office for the 89019 zip code.
+The community was named after the wife of promoter George Fayle.

 Las Vegas Boulevard ends about a mile south of Jean and can be taken as an alternate route to Las Vegas, in addition to Interstate 15, which has exits for Jean in both directions.

 The first casino that opened in Jean was the Pop's Oasis Casino.
 It closed in 1988.
 Today, the Gold Strike Hotel and Gambling Hall ("Gold Strike"), which opened in 1990, is the lone casino in Jean.

 The Nevada Landing was a hotel and casino that closed in Jean in 2007.
 It was located on the west side of Interstate 15.
 The Nevada Lading was designed to resemble two riverboats and featured 303 guest rooms, over 800 slot machines, table games, wedding services, and four restaurants.
-It was also owned by MGM.